Kristiansand: Economy

 Christianssands Bryggeri is a producer of beer and soft drinks with a long history in the city.
 The brewery was established in 1859, and all products are made with spring water from the company's own spring, called Christian IVs kilde (Christian IV's spring).

 Hennig-Olsen is an ice cream factory with headquarters and manufacturing facilities in Kristiansand.
 The factory opened in 1960, but the Hennig-Olsen family has produced ice cream in Kristiansand since 1924, when Sven Hennig-Olsen started doing so in the back of his tobacco kiosk.

 Glencore Nikkelverk (nickel factory) was founded in 1910 as Kristiansand Nikkelraffineringsverk A/S. The company is owned by the Anglo-Swiss company Glencore and has about 500 employees.

 The Korsvik industrial area on the east side of the Kristiansandsfjord is home to companies working on drilling technology, cranes, winches and other equipment for the worldwide petroleum industry, among them National Oilwell Varco and Aker MH.

 Elkem, owned by China National Bluestar since 2011, operated a refining plant for ferrosilicon and microsilica at Fiskå in Vågsbygd for many years and was replaced in the beginning of the 20th century by Elkem Solar which produces polycrystalline silicon for wafers used in the solar cell industry.
 It has about 225 employees.

-Sørlandschips is a Norwegian produced crisps brand.
+Sørlandschips is a Norwegian produced potato chip brand.
 The potatoes often come from Denmark.
 Sørlandschips owned by Scandza AS and is one of Norway's most popular potato chip brands today.
 It has a variety of tastes and spices.

 Dampbageriet is a large bakery chain based in Vest-Agder, it was established in Kristiansand in 1862 and has 4 stores in Kristiansand.

 Sparebanken Sør is a savings bank serving Vest-Agder, Aust-Agder and Telemark.
 It was established in 1824 when Christiansand Sparebank opened up, it was one of the first in Norway.

 Hennig-Olsen Iskremfabrikk is a major Norwegian ice-cream company based and started up in Kristiansand.
 The factory is located in Hannevika.

 As a relatively large shipping town, Kristiansand was a profitable location for shipbuilders Kristiansands Mekaniske Verksted and P. Høivolds Mekaniske Verksted.
 At one time, shipping companies were the backbone of the local economy, but not many survive.
 The Rasmussen Group, previously a shipping firm, is now an investment company.
 Kristiansand continues to have major shipbuilding and repair facilities that support Norway's North Sea oil industry.
 The static inverter plant of the HVDC Cross-Skagerrak is located near Kristiansand.

-Kristiansand Dyrepark is the zoo that sells most giraffe in Europe.